 Pay attention to the type of batteries used in the model.
 Batteries that require expensive or hard-to-locate varieties will be an added cost for you and a logistical strain.
 After every hunting expedition, turn off your scope to avoid battery drain.

-Scopes are investments.
-Occasionally, they cost more than the rifle itself.
-Prices vary greatly.
+Scopes are investments and prices vary greatly.
 A solid, dependable, mid-power scope with quality mount may range between $500 and over $1000 depending on the manufacturer, and whether or not the scope is variable.

 You can have the sturdy, basic red dot sights starting around $200.
 However, anything cheaper than that should be reserved strictly for a fun gun.